 Typeform is a very user-friendly survey tool that enables you to create personalised and branded surveys.
 Using the free version, you can expect to have features such as: unlimited questions & answers, data export, custom themes as well as templates and basic reporting.

 Formsite is another form-building and survey tool that can be integrated with many different tools, including SalesForce, Mailchimp, DropBox and much more.
 Users can create over 100 customisable templates using 40 different question types.

 With Google Forms, users can create surveys to collect feedback from customers.
 Surveys can be created quickly using a drag & drop interface.
 Surveys can also be shared with members of your team so you can work on them together.
 Results are delivered in real-time and can be analysed in charts.
 This tool can, of course, also be integrated with other Google products such as Google Sheets.

 So where does Mopinion’s feedback analytics software fit in?

 Mopinion is specialised in collecting and analysing feedback data in real-time.
-We mainly focus on digital touchpoints such as websites and mobile apps, but we also capture feedback on the more traditional touchpoints such as call centres and physical stores.
+We mainly focus on the digital channels: websites, mobile apps, and email campaigns, but we also capture feedback on the more traditional touchpoints such as call centres and physical stores.
 In terms of collection however, data is always collected digitally.
 For example, via email invites or in-store surveys on tablets.